After completing this course, you should be able to do the following:

 You will be required to take two midcourse exams and a final exam.
 Each exam is proctored and consists of forty objective questions drawn from the information presented in the discussion material of each lesson and from the texts themselves.
 Thus, you can best prepare for all three exams by rereading the discussion material, reviewing the Speedback assignments and feedback, and recalling significant ideas and events in each work.
 The first midcourse exam will cover lessons 1-5, the second midcourse exam will cover lessons 6-11, and the final exam will cover lessons 12-16.
 The exams are closed book and closed notes.

 Your final grade for the course will be determined by combining the percentages you receive for the sixteen Speedback assignments, the two midcourse exams, the final exam, and the term paper.
 Each Speedback assignment will count as 4 percent of your grade.
 The term paper submitted in lesson 17 comprises 15 percent of your final grade.
-Note, however, that you cannot pass the course without submitting the term paper and passing the final exam.
 Your midcourse and final exams will each contribute 7 percent of your grade for a total of 21 percent toward your final course grade.

 Percentage breakdown of the assignments is as follows: